RizeFinance/rize-go-sdk/README.md

 ### Configuration

 The SDK requires program configuration credentials in order to interact with the API.
-You can find these in the Rize [admin portal](https://admin-sandbox.rizefs.com/).
+You can find these in the [**Rize Admin Portal**](https://admin-sandbox.rizefs.com/).

 | Parameter   | Description                                                  | Default   |
 | ----------- | ------------------------------------------------------------ | --------- |